-- 5.8 The Expert Evaluation on Air Ventilation Assessment (AVA-EE 2022) (Attachment VIc) found that as the proposed amendments would not affect the road network, building setbacks/gaps and non-building areas currently demarked in the OZP, the general pedestrian wind flow across the YM Areas would be maintained. - 5.9 The interchangeability between domestic and non-domestic uses for "R(A)" and "R(E)" zones would offer opportunities to substantially reduce the podium bulk which would improve air flow at lower level.
-Given these two zones occupy substantial portion in the YM Areas, it would increase overall ground level permeability and improve air ventilation in narrow streets.
-As for the developments within "C" zone, the podium bulk in the OZP Compliant Scheme and OZP Amendment Scheme will be similar resulting in similar pedestrian wind environment in the locality.
-From design point of view, the BHR of 160mPD for some "C" zones in the two inner parts of Mong Kok would allow greater flexibility to encourage permeable design.
+- 5.8 The Expert Evaluation on Air Ventilation Assessment (AVA-EE 2022) (Attachment VIc) found that as the proposed amendments would not affect the road network, building setbacks and non-building area currently demarked in the OZP, the general pedestrian wind flow across Yau Ma Tei area would be maintained. - 5.9 The interchangeability between domestic and non-domestic uses for "R(A)" zone would offer opportunities to substantially reduce the podium bulk which would improve air flow at lower level.
+Given that the "R(A)" zone occupies substantial portion in the Yau Ma Tei area, it would increase overall ground level permeability and improve air ventilation in narrow streets.
+As for the developments within "C" zone, the podium bulk in the OZP Compliance Scheme and OZP Amendment Scheme will be similar resulting in similar pedestrian wind environment in the locality.
 The podium bulk of developments in "OU(MU)" zone may be increased due to increase in flexibility of non-domestic uses within developments.
-To further enhanced air ventilation in the Area, especially "C" and "OU(MU)" zones, it is suggested to incorporate permeable design requirements such as smaller/terraced podium, more building setbacks/gaps and open areas at low level into the Explanatory Statement of the OZP to guide the future developments. - 5.10 Overall, the proposed amendments would unlikely result in significant adverse impact on the pedestrian wind environment.
-CTP/UD&L, PlanD has no adverse comment on the AVA.
+To further enhanced air ventilation in the Area, especially "C" and "OU(MU)" zones, it is suggested to incorporate permeable design requirements such as smaller/terraced podium, more building setbacks/gaps and open areas at low level into the Explanatory Statement of the OZP to guide the future developments.